Armistice of Belgrade: Departures from the agreement

 On 25 November, only days after the signing of the armistice, the Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja was convened in Novi Sad to proclaim the unification of these regions with Serbia.
 The State of Slovenes, Croats and Serbs moved to seize Međimurje – a region predominantly inhabited by Croats located just north of the demarcation line.
 The first attempt to occupy Međimurje in mid-November failed, but a second incursion by the Royal Croatian Home Guard resulted in the region's occupation on behalf of the newly established Kingdom of Serbs, Croats and Slovenes on 24 December 1918.

 According to Jászi, before the armistice, the Hungarian public believed that the Allies would somehow reward Károlyi's pacifist pronouncements.
 Given that much hope had been placed in the principles of Wilsonianism, the terms of the armistice led to widespread disillusionment.
 D'Espèrey was perceived as malicious, menacing, and ignorant.
 Many Hungarians grew bitter, not only because they found the terms of the armistice unjust, but also due to the real and perceived breaches of those terms.
 The number of discontent people grew further with the return of demobilised Hungarian troops, released prisoners of war and refugees from the occupied territories.
 The Károlyi government lost further support as it instituted a policy of land reform – criticised as too radical by landowners and as half-hearted by others.
-Discontent conservatives grouped around Károlyi's brother Gyula, whereas discontent former officers were led by Gyula Gömbös.
+Dissatisfied conservatives grouped around Károlyi's brother Gyula, whereas dissatisfied former officers were led by Gyula Gömbös.
 The leader of the Communist Party of Hungary, Béla Kun, appealed to the proletariat.